 - Keep low-rep sets low rep. Once you get into 1-2 rep sets, keep the reps there.
 Repeat early sets if needed, but the point is to avoid fatigue with volume while maximally stimulating the CNS.

-- If you remember anything from this post (besides Jessica Alba), be conservative with your rest periods.
+- If you remember anything from this post, be conservative with your rest periods when lifting heavy.

 - For max sets, add 5-10 pounds of upper body lifts, and 10-15 on lower body lifts when making further attempts at a max.